sercankulcu/sercankulcu.github.io/_fun/the-imitation-game.md

    - solitude
 ---

-I watched *The Imitation Game* on a cold Saturday evening, in a cinema that was almost empty by the time the final credits appeared.
+I watched *The Imitation Game* on a cold Saturday evening in a cinema that was nearly empty by the time the credits appeared.

-I had gone there after spending most of the day in front of a computer.
-That should probably have made a film about codebreaking the last thing I wanted to see.
-Instead, the opposite happened.
-The darkness of the cinema separated computing from work for a few hours.
-There was no editor window, no compiler, no error message waiting for me.
-There was only a story about a man trying to make a machine do something that other people believed required a human mind.
+I had spent much of the day at a computer, which should have made codebreaking an unattractive choice for entertainment.
+Instead, the darkness of the cinema separated computing from work.
+No editor, compiler or unfinished task was waiting.
+There was only a story about people trying to make a machine do something that seemed to require human intelligence.

-I already knew Alan Turing's name, of course.
-In computer science it is almost impossible not to.
-Turing machines, computability, the Turing test: his surname appears so often in technical education that it can start to feel like part of the vocabulary rather than the name of a person.
+I already knew Alan Turing's name.

-That was what the film changed for me, at least for one evening.
+That was part of the problem.

+In computer science, some names are repeated so often that they stop sounding like names.
+Turing machine.
+Turing test.
+Computability.
+The surname becomes technical vocabulary.

-It returned the person to the name.
+The film returned a person to the word.

-I do not treat *The Imitation Game* as a documentary.
-Films compress history, combine events, sharpen conflicts, and create scenes that serve drama better than archival accuracy.
-I knew that while watching it.
-Yet accuracy was not the only thing occupying my mind.

-What stayed with me was the loneliness of difficult work.
+I do not treat it as a documentary.
+Historical films compress, combine and rearrange events.
+The point that stayed with me was less factual than psychological.

+Difficult work can be lonely long before it becomes important.

-There is a romantic image of invention in which a brilliant idea arrives, the inventor recognizes it, and history eventually rewards the achievement.
-Real technical work rarely feels like that from inside.
-For long periods, nobody knows whether the idea will work.
+There is a romantic story of invention in which the brilliant idea arrives, the inventor recognizes it, and history eventually catches up.
+Real technical work contains longer periods when nobody knows whether the idea will work.
 The machine looks useless.
 The experiment fails.
-Other people become impatient.
-The person building it may not even be able to explain convincingly why another week, another month, another attempt is justified.

-Watching the machine in the film being assembled reminded me of a much smaller and far less important feeling: the moment when you are working on something that makes sense in your head but looks pointless to everyone else.

-Programming contains many small versions of that experience.
+Colleagues lose patience.
+Another week of effort cannot be justified with certainty.

+I recognize a tiny version of this feeling in programming.

-You can spend an afternoon fixing something invisible.
-At the end of the day the software appears almost exactly as it did in the morning, except one rare failure no longer happens.
-Nobody applauds.
-Often nobody notices.
+You can spend an afternoon repairing something invisible.
+At the end, the software appears exactly as it did in the morning except one rare failure no longer occurs.

+Nobody notices.

 The absence of the problem is the result.

-Codebreaking during a war is obviously on another scale entirely.
-Still, the psychological shape was recognizable: patience applied to something whose value may become obvious only after it succeeds.
+Wartime cryptanalysis belongs to another moral and historical scale, but the shape of patience is recognizable.

-The film also made me think differently about secrecy.

-Software culture usually rewards visibility.
-We publish code, explain systems, document decisions, give presentations, write papers, and attach our names to results.
-Recognition is part of the professional ecosystem.
+The film also made secrecy feel strange.
+Modern technical culture usually rewards visibility.
+Publish the code, write the paper, present the result, attach names to achievements.

-The people working at Bletchley Park lived under almost the opposite condition.
-Success could not simply become a public achievement.
-Some victories had to remain invisible precisely because revealing them would reduce their value.

-That is a strange form of accomplishment: doing something historically important while accepting that history may not immediately know you did it.

-When the film moved beyond the machine and toward Turing's treatment by the society he had served, the story became harder to keep inside the comfortable category of “computer history.”
+At Bletchley Park, success often had to remain hidden in order to remain useful.

+Imagine solving something important and understanding that recognition would damage the work.

+That is an unfamiliar form of accomplishment.

-A society can depend on someone's mind and still refuse to accept the person who owns that mind.
+Turing's later treatment by the society he helped serve prevents the story from remaining comfortably about computing.
+A society can depend on a person's mind while refusing to accept the person who owns it.

-That contradiction stayed with me longer than any scene involving gears, code, or cryptography.
+That contradiction stayed with me longer than the machinery.

-We often tell the history of computing as a sequence of intellectual breakthroughs: one model, one theorem, one machine, one language after another.
-It is a clean way to organize a course.
+We teach technical history as a sequence of achievements because courses require structure.
+A theorem, a model, a machine, a language.

-Human lives are less clean.
+Human lives resist that organization.

-The people behind those breakthroughs have fears, relationships, bodies, private lives, and weaknesses.
-Institutions can admire the useful part of a person while punishing everything that does not fit their expectations.

-By the time I left the cinema, the streets were quiet.
-I remember walking for a while instead of going directly home.
-I was not thinking about the Turing machine or the details of Enigma.

-I was thinking about names in textbooks.
+After leaving the cinema, I walked for a while before going home.
+I remember thinking about names in textbooks.

-A name printed beside a theorem looks complete.
-It gives the impression that history has already settled the account.
+A name printed beside a theorem looks settled, as if history has completed the account.

-But sometimes a surname survives much more comfortably than the person ever lived.
+Sometimes the surname survives more comfortably than the person ever lived.

-After *The Imitation Game*, “Turing” sounded a little less like terminology to me.
+After the film, “Turing” sounded less like terminology to me.